agordeevw/csc_gordeev_cpp/lab2-Streams/README.md

 # Lab2.
 C++ Stream library

-The library provides lazy evaluation of different transformations on data sequences.
+This header-only library provides lazy evaluation of different transformations on data sequences.

 Stream can be initialized from: